GfSE/SAF-Specification/README.md

 The Fire Forest Detection example, SAF_FFDS, is based on the publication **SYSMOD - The Systems Modeling Toolbox, 3rd edition Pragmatic MBSE with SysML, Tim Weilkiens**

-We always welcome contributions from our MBSE community to make SAF better, see [contributing](contributing.md).
-To understand how we develope SAF, please look at [development](developing-saf/development.md).
+We always welcome contributions from our MBSE community to make SAF better, see [how to contribute to SAF](contributing.md).
+To understand how we develope SAF, please look at [how SAF is developed](developing-saf/development.md).

 # Viewpoint Grid
 The Viewpoints are organized as a Grid featuring [Domains](domains.md) as rows and [Aspects](aspects.md) as columns.

 ![SAF Grid](diagrams/SAF_FFDS_view_grid.svg)

 The subsequent chapters give an overview over the SAF viewpoints.
-The specifications of the SAF viewpoints are available as [PDF](./pdfs) format.
+The specifications of the SAF viewpoints are available as [PDF](./pdfs) format, too.

 ## Operational Domain